-Parallel and Serial Connection of Fiber-Bundle-Cells as FBC Models
+Parallel and serial connection of fiber-bundle-cells as FBC models

 In general, several types of FBCs are needed to model the response of a real fibrous structure.
-In most cases the parallel connected FBCs (Fig. 4a), called a composite bundle, provide a suitable model, and the resultant expected value process is calculated as the weighted sum of the single FBC responses where the weights are the fiber number ratios [4-10].
-In the case where the size effect, such as the gauge length on strength, are examined, serial connection of the same type of independent FBCs is suitable to use in creating a bundle chain (Fig. 4b) [9, 11, 16].
+In most cases the parallel connected FBCs (Fig. 4.a) called composite bundle provide a suitable model and the resultant expected value process is calculated as the weighted sum of the single FBC responses where the weights are the fiber number ratios [4,5].
+In case the size effect such as the gauge length on strength are examined serial connection of the same type of independent FBCs is suitable to use creating a bundle chain (Fig. 4.b) [4, 5].